planarnetwork/dtd2mysql/apps/gtfsmerge/README.md

 - Duplicate stops, agencies and routes are assumed to be the same stop and only output once.
 - Calendars, calendar dates, trips and stop times are re-indexed.
 - Identical calendars are merged into a single entry.
+- Any calendars or calendar dates in the past are removed along with their corresponding trips
 - Any calendar dates without a calendar are converted to a calendar
 - This tool does not currently process any of the fares files.
 Please raise an issue if you would like this feature.